Basketball Drills

 Full-Court Cone Weave

-Six cones placed about 12 feet apart down the length of the court.
-Players dribble with the right hand on the way down and the left hand on the way back, executing a crossover at each cone.
+Six cones about 12 feet apart down the court.
+Players dribble with the right hand on the way down and the left hand on the way back, with a crossover at each cone.
 Run two lines at once to shorten wait time.
-Progress to behind-the-back or between-the-legs at each cone once players can finish smoothly.

 Zig-Zag Crossover